A localized consensus-based sampling algorithm: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Kathrin Hellmuth for her comments on an earlier draft of this paper.
+We also wish to thank the anonymous referees for providing valuable feedback and suggestions, which greatly improved this paper.
 Our work was partially funded by the Research Foundation~--~Flanders (FWO) (grants 1169725N, G081222N, G033822N, and G0A0920N) and the KU Leuven Research Council (C1 projects C14/23/098 and C14/24/103).